What is genetic testing?

 Other benefits are:

-Supporting elective single-embryo transfer to reduce multiple pregnancies
+- Supporting elective single-embryo transfer to reduce multiple pregnancies

-Reducing the incidence of miscarriage
+- Reducing the incidence of miscarriage

-Reducing the risk of a live-born child with a chromosomal abnormality
+- Reducing the risk of a live-born child with a chromosomal abnormality

-Reducing the number of IVF cycles necessary to achieve a successful outcome.
+- Reducing the number of IVF cycles necessary to achieve a successful outcome.

 Making an informed decision

-We hope this page has made you better informed as it is important to understand all aspects of genetic testing before considering undergoing the procedure.
+We hope this page has made you better informed, as it is important to understand all aspects of genetic testing before considering undergoing the procedure.
 It’s also worth remembering that general screening is provided for patients seeking extra assurance when they are not aware of any genetic disorder in their family history.
-However, we cannot guarantee what happens at developmental level.
+However, we cannot guarantee what happens at the developmental level.

 The risks, benefits and alternatives of such testing should be discussed thoroughly with your genetic counsellor, treating specialist and/or the scientist performing any procedure.